magronah/CSE701-Project-Work-/README.md

 This code was written by Michael Agronah(agronahm@mcmaster.ca) for a course project in Foundations of Modern Scientific Programming (CSE 701) taken at McMaster University.

 ## The Expectation Maximization Algorithm
 The Expectation Maximization Algorithm is an iterative method for estimating parameters of a Gaussian distribution that maximises likelihoods [1].
-Each iteration involves two steps: an expectation process (the E- step) and a maximisation step(M-step)
+Each iteration involves two steps: the Expectation (or the E-) step and the Maximisation(M-) step.

-Given data X, and the

-The implementation follows the process:
+Given observations X= {x_i, x_2, ..., x_n} and k_1,k_2,...,k_m  number of cluster.

+The E-step finds the posterior probability of each sample x_i, belonging to each class k_i.
+The M-step updates the model parameters and estimates the weights for the individual clusters [2].

+The implementation is summarised as follows: Given intial values for parameters, for each x_i,
-1. Estimate likelihoods of each data point belonging to each cluster
+1. compute the likelihood of x_i belonging to each cluster
-2. Estimate posteriors of each cluster for each data point
+2. estimate posterior probability of each cluster given x_i
-3. Update the mean and variances
+3. update paramters of the gaussian distribution
-5. Compute the weights of each cluster
+5. estimate weights of each cluster
-6. Compute the sum of likelihood and compare with a threshold value
+6. Compute total likelihood and compare with a threshold condition

-The process in repeated iteratedly untill the sum of likelihood is threshood contidion is satified.

-Often a minisiting the sum of likelihood instead of the maximisation is better so we can minimise the negative likelihood.

-#Example for 2 Cluster analysis
+# Demonstration for 1d dataset and 2 clusters
-Intial mean x1  x2
-Intial variance v1  v2

-Compute likelihoods
-Class A: P(x_i|a)=Gausian(x1, v2)
-Class B: P(x_i|b) = Gausian(x2, v2)

-Compute posterior
+For a univariant gaussian, the parameters to estimate are the means and the variances.

+Given vectors of intial mean = [x_1 , x_2]  and intial variance = [v_1 , v-2],

+1. compute likelihoods of cluster A from a Gaussian distributions P(x_i|a)= and P(x_i|b)

+2. compute posterior probabilities of clusters A and B

-a_i = P(a|x_i) = P(x_i|a)*prior /normaliser
+cluster A: P(a|x_i) = P(x_i|a)*prior /normaliser

-b_i = P(b|x_i) = P(x_i|b)*prior /normaliser
+cluster B = P(b|x_i) = P(x_i|b)*prior /normaliser

-Update mean
+3. Update mean

-mean_a = sum (a_ix_i)/(sum(a_i))
+mean_a = \sigma sum (a_ix_i)/(sum(a_i))

 mean_b = sum (b_ix_i)/(sum(b_i))

 Update variance

 variance_a = sum(a_i(x_i - mean_a)^2)/ sum(a_i)

 variance_b = sum(b_i(x_i - mean_b)^2)/ sum(b_i)

-LIKE = sum (weight_A*likelihoods_A + weight_B*likelihoods_B)
+4. Sum of likelihood = sum (weight_A*likelihoods_A + weight_B*likelihoods_B)

 ## Usage
 The header file (project.hpp) contains classes for writing the data used for the implementation, classes to throw execptions and a class for the EM algorithm.